James Henry Tevis: Publications

-Tenderfoot TV Mini Series
+Tenderfoot TV miniseries

 James Henry Tevis compiled a book, Arizona in the '50s about his pioneer adventures in early Arizona Territory, which was published in 1954, almost fifty years after his death.
 Ten years later, this book became the basis for The Tenderfoot (miniseries), a television production by Walt Disney's The Wonderful World of Color in 1964.
-Tevis was portrayed by actor, Brandon deWilde (1942–1972), one of the stars of the 1953 movie, Shane.
+Tevis was portrayed by actor Brandon deWilde, one of the stars of the 1953 movie, Shane.